Peterson Fine Arts Renovation

 The Department of Music includes majors in Music Education (Vocal or Vocal and Instrumental), Music Industry, Music Performance, and General Music, as well as a minor in music.
 The Peterson Fine Arts building provides a home for a robust and dynamic department that has experienced tremendous growth.
 A renovated facility will support this growth and also ensure sustained quality of our programs.

 - The Department of Music houses approximately 100 music majors and minors and 13 different performance groups.

 - The department has grown by more than 50% in the last 15 years.

 The Peterson Fine Arts Building brings culture to our campus, community, and region.
 With programming that includes performances in theatre, music, and dance by national touring companies, regional artists, and our own faculty and students, Wayne State College provides more than 100 annual performances free of charge to our faculty, staff, students, and surrounding communities.

 - Attendees of Wayne State’s Black and Gold Performing Arts events include students, faculty, staff, alumni, friends, donors, and community members, representing approximately 12 states, with the majority of patrons from Nebraska.

 The Renovation and Addition

 The Peterson Fine Arts building was constructed in 1963, and the Lied Addition for the Theatre program was added in 2001.
 The infrastructure of the building has remained relatively unchanged to this day, although standards for acoustics and accessibility have changed significantly.
-The improvements proposed in this renovation and addition will attract high-quality student and professional artists, and will make it possible for our performing arts programs to meet current industry standards for acoustics and accessibility.
+The improvements proposed in this $11.9 million renovation and addition will attract high-quality student and professional artists, and will make it possible for our performing arts programs to meet current industry standards for acoustics and accessibility.